 - Admission: Normal admission charges apply and there is a £1.50 charge for the Easter Egg Hunt trail.

 For several years, The National Trust and the National Trust of Scotland (NTS) have run Easter Egg Trails supported by Cadbury at hundreds of National Trust properties all over the UK.
-In 2018, more than 250 trails are combined with property specific activities, including face painting and games, over the Easter Bank Holiday.
+In 2019, hundreds of trails are combined with property specific activities, including face painting and games, over the Easter Bank Holiday.
 There are, naturally, chocolate prizes, provided by Cadbury, at the end of the trails.